 When you shower immediately after sun exposure, you risk washing away the vitamin D3 formed by your skin and potentially reduce the benefits of sun exposure.

 While those living in tropical regions have an abundance of sunshine, there are individuals who hardly have exposure, especially in most of the continental US.
 It doesn’t make much sense to expose your skin to the sun when the temperature is lower than 50 degree F, which has a scarcity of UVB rays.
 This occurs a lot in most regions in the US, especially those who experience four seasons.

-In those times of the year when UVB rays are very minimal, it may be wise to use a tanning bed that utilizes UVB rays, or to take a high-quality vitamin D3 supplement.
+In those times of the year when UVB rays are very minimal, it may be wise to take a high-quality vitamin D3 supplement.